ADITHYA-SANJEEVI/sepm_unikart/README.md

 - payment flow completion and post-transaction dispute handling
 - image optimization and media-processing pipeline upgrades
 - deeper recommendation and search relevance features

----

-If you are reviewing this project as a technical artifact, the most important takeaway is this: it demonstrates the ability to design and implement a real product system across frontend, backend, data, integrations, safety, and operator tooling rather than only isolated course-level features.